ntop/ntopng/doc/src/faq.rst

 How Can I Troubleshoot SNMP ?
 ============================

-If SNMP possing is not working as expected it is probably necessary to see what are the low-level SNMP messages exchanged by ntopng with the SNMP agents.
+If SNMP polling is not working as expected it may be necessary to inspect the low-level SNMP messages exchanged by ntopng and the SNMP agents.
 In order to do this SNMP debug must be enabled as follows: inside menu Settings -> Preferences select SNMP from the left tab and enable "SNMP Debug" then save the form.